BobbyTables1337/Undutmaning25-Loken/README.md

 OK, password to password.zip is the Windows user password, and also we are hinted that we should consider building rules och wordlists based on certain criterias.

-We dig around som more in the Pictures folder, and find the windows password inside one of the images (OIP (5) - kopia.jfif) .
+We dig around some more in the Pictures folder, and find the windows password inside one of the images (OIP (5) - kopia.jfif) .
 ![image](https://github.com/user-attachments/assets/d4cb52a5-9630-4005-8807-d360770abd67)